 Ohlone baskets are made of plants native to California's Central Coast, primarily willow shoots, sedge rhizomes, and bulrush rhizomes.
 These must all be harvested in their season, processed, dried for several months, then cleaned and trimmed before weaving.
 The process is slow and labor-intensive.

-As a current master artist in ACTA's Apprenticeship Program, Linda will share with her apprentice Vera Bocanegra Powers the cultural significance, practical functions, and medicinal attributes of Ohlone native plants.
+As a master artist in ACTA's Apprenticeship Program in 2014, Linda shared with her apprentice Vera Bocanegra Powers the cultural significance, practical functions, and medicinal attributes of Ohlone native plants.

 In 2010, Linda participated in ACTA's Apprenticeship Program with Carol Bachmann.
 The apprenticeship focused on the construction of a feathered basket.
 Ohlone feathered baskets involve a labor-intensive three-rod coiling technique.
 In addition to the delicate work of incorporating fine mallard duck feathers throughout the outer basket wall, the baskets are adorned with quail topknot feathers and abalone shell dangles.